gkampolis/Zfactor/README.md

 Secondary output is a table of Z values for the various P & T. Currently the table is not displayed by default, however this can be changed by removing the percent sign "%" from the last line of the script's .m file.
-Furthermore, note that Z is calculated by an algorithm avoiding loops.
+Furthermore, loops are avoided.

+The script is written in such a way to be easily modifiable (for example different ranges for pressure & temperature, or adding more compounds).

 ### What is Z?
 Z is a factor that quantifies how a real gas behaves differently that an ideal gas.
 It's known as the gas deviation factor or the compression factor.
 It's a very usefull property as it allows the generalisation of ideal gas law in thermodynamics: PV=n**Z**RT.